usnistgov/REFPROP-wrappers/wrappers/Mathematica/README.md

 3. Follow the instructions, evaluating each installation step in the file by pressing `<Shift><Enter>`.

 That's it!
-The `RefpropLink` paclet is now installed and can be used from any Mathematica notebook or script.
-In addition, the installation steps automatically create a paclet archive file (.paclet) that can be used directly by other users to install RefpropLink, or it can be placed on a local paclet server for remote installation by users in the organization or community.
+The **_RefpropLink_** paclet is now installed and can be used from any Mathematica notebook or script.
+In addition, the installation steps automatically create a paclet archive file (`/.archive/RefpropLink-x.x.x.paclet`) that can be used directly by other users to install **_RefpropLink_**, or it can be placed on a local paclet server for remote installation by users in the organization or community.

 Wolfram (both the man and the company) have been hinting of a Public Wolfram Paclet Repository since 2019.
 This has not yet come to fruition.
-When and if it does, RefpropLink developers can place a .paclet file there to greatly facilitate User Installation for the entire Wolfram Community.
+When and if it does, **_RefpropLink_** developers can place a .paclet file there to greatly facilitate User Installation for the entire Wolfram Community.

 ------

 # Usage Help

-Extensive documentation is provided with the paclet on usage of the RefpropLink functions.
-Simply open the Mathematica help system and search for Refprop to open the Overview, Function Guide pages, Tutorials, and Symbol pages for each of the RefpropLink functions.
+Extensive documentation is provided with the paclet on usage of the **_RefpropLink_** functions.
+Simply open the Mathematica help system and search for Refprop to open the Overview, Function Guide pages, Tutorials, and Symbol pages for each of the **_RefpropLink_** functions.
 The majority of the legacy API functions are implemented as well as most of the High-Level API functions introduced in REFPROP 10.

 NOTE: The `ALLPROPSdll` routines are not implemented; only `REFPROPdll`.

 ## Loading RefpropLink from within Mathematica

-To call any of the RefProp functions in a Mathematica notebook, RefpropLink must first be loaded from the paclet directory.
+To call any of the RefProp functions in a Mathematica notebook, **_RefpropLink_** must first be loaded from the paclet directory.
 In any Mathematica session or script, the **NIST RefProp** functions are evaluated by pressing `<Shift><Enter>` following the command.
-To load RefpropLink, evaluate the following command.
+To load **_RefpropLink_**, evaluate the following command.
    ```Mathematica
    Needs["RefpropLink`"]

    Found NIST REFPROP Version: 10.0.0.2
    ```
+> _Note the back-quote at the end of the context string._

-This command loads the RefpropLink context if it has not already been loaded and returns the version of NIST REFPROP link found on the machine.
+This command loads the **_RefpropLink_** context if it has not already been loaded and returns the version of NIST REFPROP link found on the machine.
 Note the back-quote at the end of the context string.

 ## Fluid Property Calculation Example (High-Level API)

 Fluid properties can be calculated using the **_RefProp_[ ]** function (which calls `REFPRRP64dll` in the REFPROP library).
 This is a Swiss army knife function that will return one or multiple fluid properties for any of the library fluids at a specified reference state.
-The simple example below returns the molar density [D] and enthalpy [H] of carbon dioxide (CO2) at room temperature and pressure (after RefpropLink is loaded as shown above).
+The simple example below returns the molar density [D] and enthalpy [H] of carbon dioxide (CO2) at room temperature and pressure (after **_RefpropLink_** is loaded as shown above).

    ```Mathematica
    T = 72 °F;